morgenman/Computer-Science/Operating Systems/Operating Systems.md

 * all addresses in process (contents of IP, pointers, `load/store` instruction targets) are virtual
 * indirect addressing, through an OS supported translator, is always applied for user space machine code
 * user space machine code cannot access memory directly

 ## How to do Address Translation (contiguous allocation, not paged)
 * We want memory translation (moving memory without linking)
 	* dynamic memory relocation
 * A **base register** is a CPU or MMU register that permits dynamic memory relocation
 * the *physical* address is calculated by adding the virtual address to the value in the base register
+* base register alone can permit user programs to generate dangerous addresses
+* combined with **bounds register**, making the translation safer
+### Problems
+Using single base/bounds pair for a process permits dynamic relocation of the *who virtual address space* This requires contiguous **physical** memory that can contain the **virtual** address space Fixed size process will probably over-allocate, leading to internal fragmentation (inside of allocated memory not using all internal memory)
+Variable sized process spaces will lead to external fragmentation (in actual physical memory)
+### Solution: multiple base/bounds pairs
+easier to fit if virtual address space is broken down into multiple pieces, each with it's own base/bounds pair can break down by **segment**
+* 4 registers = left most pair indicate which segment
+* OS can allocate 4 blocks, each a quarter of the size of the virtual address space
+* etc...
+* **Speed**: addition is expensive
+* Big block vs small block